Starbucks Coffee College

 Day 1 – Pike Place Market and First and Pike

-Coffee College was attended by nine web-based writers from the United States, Guatemala, and South Korea.
+Nine web-based writers from the United States, Guatemala, and South Korea attended Coffee College.
 I was the only student from the Seattle area.
 Our first class was visiting the “original” Starbucks store in the Pike Place Market.
-Here we learned about the Pike Place Special Reserve Blend, which is just available at this location.
+Here, we learned about the Pike Place Special Reserve Blend, which is only available at this location.
 If you thought the Pike Place Blend was over-roasted, stay away from the Special Reserve.
 It is even darker.

-This is the “original” Starbucks.
-It is located at 1912 Pike Place.
+This is the “original” Starbucks, located at 1912 Pike Place.
 I put “original” in quotes because this store was relocated from 2000 Western Ave.
-So depending on how you score things, this is either the “original” or 6th Starbucks location.
+So, depending on how you score things, this is either the “original” or sixth Starbucks location.

-From there we walked to the new Starbucks Heritage store at 1st and Pike.
-The Pike Place location was described as the past and the Heritage was described as the future.
-Our class learned about how the store was LEED-certified and many of the building materials were recycled.
-Good stuff, but what I really cared about was the Clover Coffee machine.
+We walked to the new Starbucks Heritage store at 1st and Pike.
+The Pike Place location was described as the past, and the Heritage was described as the future.
+Our class learned that the store was LEED-certified and that many of the building materials were recycled.
+This was good stuff, but what I really cared about was the Clover Coffee machine.

 Two Clover Coffee machines at the Starbucks Heritage Store on 1st and Pike.

 The Pike Place Special Reserve had no flavor.
 Bland.
-The Clover did clean up the bitterness found in the regular Pike Place Blend.
+The Clover cleaned up the bitterness in the regular Pike Place Blend.
 The 100% Kona was a letdown as well.
 Island coffees should be full of flavor.
-There was nothing shining through on this coffee.
-Recently, I home-roasted some Kona from INeedCoffee contributor Gary Strawn’s Kona Earth farm which was way better than this.
+Nothing was shining through on this coffee.
+Recently, I home-roasted some Kona from INeedCoffee contributor Gary Strawn’s Kona Earth farm, which was way better than this.
 Coffee College was getting off to a rough start.

 Day 1 – Starbucks Headquarters